Sina-Baharlou/Depth-VRD/README.md

 ## VG-Depth Dataset

 We release a new dataset called VG-Depth as an extension to Visual Genome.
-This dataset contains synthetically generated depth maps from Visual Genome images and can be downloaded from the following link: [VG-Depth](https://drive.google.com/open?id=1-BQcGwsnwS-cYHSWIAkmToSCINUnNZQh)
+This dataset contains synthetically generated depth maps from Visual Genome images and can be downloaded from the following link: [VG-Depth](https://drive.google.com/open?id=1-BQcGwsnwS-cYHSWIAkmToSCINUnNZQh).</br>
+Please visit [VisualGenome-to-Depth](https://github.com/Sina-Baharlou/VisualGenome-to-Depth) repository if you would like to generate the depth images yourself.

 Here are some examples of the Visual Genome images and their corresponding depth maps provided in our dataset: